Sustainability Grants guidelines

 - demonstrate the intention and ability to implement energy saving opportunities identified within the energy audit, in support of their existing energy management plan, or have an interest and ability to develop an energy management plan

-- if required, provide any necessary permits under State Acts and Council local laws if relevant to the project
+- if required, provide any necessary permits under Queensland Government legislation and Council local laws if relevant to the project

-- ensure the project is located within the Brisbane City Council logal government area (LGA)
+- ensure the project is located within the Brisbane City Council local government area

 - demonstrate some capacity for co-contribution towards either the energy audit or the implementation of energy efficient measures.